boothby/placeandroute/readme.md

 - I moved all tactics used in the heuristic placement class in a separate module, hopefully making them easier to compose.

+- Using incremental Bonnroute while rerouting everything every few turns was an afterthought, as I used to reroute everything every time.
+Seems that trying to reroute everithing after changing slightly the placement is an effective move.